flutter/website/src/content/release/breaking-changes/wide-gamut-framework.md

 ### Equality

-Now that Color will be storing its color components as floating-point numbers equality will work slightly different.
-When calculating colors there may be tiny difference in numbers which could be considered equal.
+Once `Color` stores its color components as floating-point numbers, equality works slightly differently.
+When calculating colors there might be tiny difference in values that could be considered equal.
 To accommodate this use the [`closeTo`][] matcher or the [`isColorSameAs`][] matcher.

 ```dart
 // Before